candlepin/candlepin.github.io/docs/subscription-manager/dbus_objects.md

 * `GetPools(dictionary(string,variant))`: Returns a list of pools accessible by this system.
   The `options` dictionary can contain those arguments:

-  * `available`: list of pools from all available subscriptions
-  * `consumed`: list of pools from all consumed subscriptions
+  * `consumed`: list of pools from all consumed subscriptions only
   * `matches`: list of pools those names contains of the wanted string
   * `no-overlap`: list of pools that can cover the installed products.
     The products that are not covered by any subscription yet.